 As opposed to accrual-based accounting (see number 3), cash-basis accounts for revenue and expenses when the cash is physically received or paid.

 8. Churn Rate

 In simple terms, the rate at which customers stop supporting your business.
 Often seen as an important Key Performance Indicator (KPI) for Service as a Software (SaaS) business models, it is especially useful for looking at the rate at which customers end their subscriptions within a certain time.
 Generally, you want your growth rate to exceed your churn rate in order to scale.

 The total direct cost to produce and sell your goods.
 This total should include all direct labor, materials and supplies and any overhead you incur.
 You want to know and understand your COGS as it is directly related to knowing your gross margin (see number 13).
 If you can lower your COGS, you increase your gross margin, and increasing your gross margin = awesome!

 A KPI measuring the cost to your company for acquiring one customer called your CAC for short..
-Although we are happy to crunch these numbers for you, you can find the formula and read more about KPIs for Growth here.
+Although we are happy to crunch these numbers for you, you can learn more about how to lower customer acquisition cost here.
+The formula for CAC is: